Karama Lodge, Arusha

 This charmingly rustic lodge is perched on the eastern face of one of the foothills of Mount Meru, and has views of Kilimanjaro on clear days.
 The secluded rooms have their own balconies, and there are lots of stairs to contend with, making this lodge unsuitable for those with restricted mobility.

 Rooms at Karama Lodge

-The large beds are comfortable, and are supplied with mosquito nets power points for recharging phones and cameras, as well as umbrellas for the rains.
+The large beds are comfortable, and are supplied with mosquito nets, power points for recharging phones and cameras, as well as umbrellas for when it rains.
 There are no hair-dryers, nor telephones to contact reception.
 The ensuite bathrooms have separate showers and toilets, and are supplied with individual boilers.
 Some of the boilers of the first lodges to be built are wood-fired, so getting them going can take a little time.
 There are no shaver-points, and no bathtubs.

 The Restaurant at Karama Lodge

 The restaurant and bar over look the pool, and are furnished in a rustic farmhouse style.
 Indian, Italian, Mexican, Thai and African dishes complete the menu.
 The service times can be 20-25 minutes, as all dishes are freshly prepared.
 Late arrivals an dietary restrictions can be catered for if advanced notice is given, but they cannot cater for Halal or Kosher diets.

 Facilities at Karama Lodge